Stuycs-K/finalproject-10-zhu-ashley-yau-connor/README.md

 - -o flag for output image file name
 - -t flag for output message mask text file
 - -m flag for mode (red, green, blue, xor, gray, random)
-- -p flag for bit edited for relevant planes (red, green, blue, alpha)
+- -p flag for bit edited for relevant planes (red, green, blue)

 Finally, the user should view the output image under the specified stegsolve plane to see the message.